Perfect matching modules, dimer partition functions and cluster characters: Introduction

-In the uniform case, the cluster character of $M_I$ is $\Pluck{I}$, under the same substitution $x^{[Ae_j]} \mapsto \Pluck{I_j}$.
+In the uniform case, the cluster character of $M_I$ is the Pl\"ucker coordinate $\Pluck{I}$, under the same substitution $x^{[Ae_j]} \mapsto \Pluck{I_j}$.
 Thus (see~\eqref{eq:CC=twPluck}) the Marsh--Scott twist on Pl\"ucker coordinates is categorified by the syzygy $\cansyz[\white]$ on rank 1 modules in $\CM(C)$.
+While Fu--Keller's formula makes sense as a function on $\CM(B)$, it is only a cluster character when restricted to $\GP(B)$.
+However, we may show (Lemma~\ref{lem:syzygy}) that in fact $\cansyz[\white] M_I\in\GP(B)$, justifying the language used in stating Theorem~\ref{t:MS=CC-intro}.

-Muller--Speyer~\cite{MuSp} define a slightly different twist, including in the non-uniform case, which we also relate to a syzygy via a cluster character formula \eqref{eq:MuSp=CC}.
+Muller--Speyer~\cite{MuSp} define a slightly different twist, including in the non-uniform case, which we also relate to a syzygy via a cluster character formula (Theorem~\ref{t:MuSp=CC}).
+This relationship is used in \cite[Thm.~7.2]{Pre4} to prove both that this twist is a quasi-cluster morphism in the sense of Fraser \cite{Fraser}, and the related fact \cite[Thm.~6.16]{Pre4} that the source and target labelling conventions for a Postnikov diagram (see \S\ref{ss:labels}) lead to quasi-coincident cluster algebra structures for the open positroid variety.
+This second statement was originally conjectured by Muller--Speyer \cite[Rem.~4.7]{MuSp} (see also \cite[Conj.~1.1]{FSB}).
+Alternative proofs of these facts, using different methods, can be found in \cite[Thm.~B, Cor.~8.1]{CLSBW}.